 iOS 10 includes a large number of new tricks, some well known, others not as much.
 One thing many users have wanted in iOS is a proper dark mode, which would change whites in the OS to blacks.
 But alas, not this time around for iPhones and iPads.
-Apple currently offers Dark Mode for Apple TV and Macs (Laptops and Desktops) running mac OS Sierra and Mac OSX Yosemite.
+Apple currently offers Dark Mode for Apple TV and Macs (Laptops and Desktops) running Mac OS Sierra and Mac OSX Yosemite.
 And Dark Mode a tried and true standard for dedicated digital readers like Amazon’s Kindle.

 What is Dark Mode Anyway?

 Most importantly, dark mode offers breathing space and a reprieve for your eyes in low light environments, like restaurants, pubs, and even museums–places where you might find yourself squinting to read.
-Consequently, dark mode reduces eyestrain and for those of us with aging eyesight, that’s a major benefit.
+Consequently, dark mode reduces eyestrain and for those of us with aging eyesight, that’s a significant benefit.
 Plus, we think dark mode looks pretty darn cool too.

 So here’s how it works!